 One meeting per month will feature a guest speaker from a STEM field.
 Past speakers have been University of Tennessee faculty, STEM professionals from the local area, and even past SASEF participants that now work in a STEM field as an adult!
 These sessions will typically include about a 20-minute presentation followed by a Q&A session with the guest speaker.

 The second meeting each month will feature smaller “breakout” sessions separated into the following four research areas.
-Each research area’s breakout room will have mentors including a UT graduate student, at least one science and engineering professional, and at least one SASEF board member.
+Each research area’s breakout room will have mentors including a UT graduate student, at least one science and engineering professional, and/or at least one SASEF board member.
 These mentors will assist students with questions about STEM activities particularly focusing on those activities that will support a SASEF project.

 - Human Sciences